markdabe912/hybrid_cnn_vit/README.md

 - We provide two separate training pipelines: one for the NIH-only dataset and one for the combined NIH + CheXpert dataset.
 Because the combined dataset produces significantly better performance—showing higher F1 and AUC scores—we recommend using the combined data training scripts as the default configuration.

-- Internal users can run the model either through Linux command-line arguments or interactively in a Jupyter Notebook.
+- Internal users can run the model either through **Linux command-line arguments** or interactively in a **Jupyter Notebook**.
 For example, you can navigate to the **Combine_Data_Code** folder and open the **train.ipynb** notebook to view sample training runs, intermediate outputs, and visualization results.
 Alternatively, you may run the Python training script directly via:
  ```bash
        python train.py --batch_size 16 --lr 1e-4
 ```